 - Age requirement: 18+ years

-- Dates: This program runs year around except in the month of October
+- Dates: This program runs year around except in the month of October (because some reserves close down that month)

 - Working Schedule: 6-7 days a week for 6-8 hours a day